We're Hiring! Click here to Apply

 A Guide to Energy Efficient Heating and Cooling Systems

 If you are a homeowner, energy efficiency in your home should be a priority.
-Not only is energy efficiency good for the environment, but it is also good for your budget.
-Did you know that on average, households in the U.S. spend over $2,200 per year on energy bills and that nearly half of this figure covers heating and cooling costs?
-You can drastically lower this figure by choosing energy efficient heating and cooling systems for your home.
+Not only is energy efficiency good for the environment, but it is also suitable for your budget.
+Did you know that, on average, households in the U.S. spend over $2,200 per year on energy bills and that nearly half of this figure covers heating and cooling costs?
+You can drastically lower this figure by choosing energy-efficient heating and cooling systems for your home.

-The U.S. Environmental Protection Agency (EPA), as well as the U.S. Department of Energy provide numerous suggestions for how to save on energy costs for your home while also increasing your comfort and fighting global warming.
-Through Energy Star, the government supported program for energy efficiency, you can learn more about energy efficient practices and products in your home.
+The U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy provide numerous suggestions for how to save on energy costs for your home while also increasing your comfort and fighting global warming.
+Through Energy Star, the government-supported program for energy efficiency, you can learn more about energy-efficient practices and products for your home.

 When is it Time to Make a Change?

-There are many clues that will tell you when it is time to make a change in the way your home is heated and cooled.
+There are many clues that will tell you when it is time to change the way your home is heated and cooled.
 At the most basic level, your heating and cooling system should effectively control the temperature in your home at a reasonable cost.

 • Is your home too hot or too cold?
 If yes, it is time to learn more about air sealing and insulation.
 If your home does not have adequate sealing and insulation, you will not be able to maintain a comfortable temperature.
 You will also force your heating and cooling system to work harder.